rgertenbach/JSplyr/README.md

 #### Arguments

 <b>criterion:</b> An arrray with the same length as the number of rows in the table.
 The values are interpreted for their truthiness.
-Values stay if they are truthy and get removed if theu are falsy.
+Values stay if they are truthy and get removed if they are falsy.

 #### Example
 ```javascript